watty62/SOD/Scottish_Government.md

 __SE__ [extol the virtues of OD](https://www.scottish-enterprise-mediacentre.com/news/new-innovation-index-shows-edinburgh-best-uk-city-for-innovative-technologies-outside-of-london-glasgow-also-excels).
 In March I noted that they apparently have an [events API](http://events.scottish-enterprise.com/eventsservice/EventsWebService.svc?wsdl.) which doesn't work.
 This still is no linger functional five months later.
 They also mention OD in various articles and plans but I could find no published data, which seems extraordinary given the size and range of their operations!

 __SQA__ have [two datasets]( https://data.gov.uk/search?q=SQA) on Data.gov.uk but neither are more recent than 2013 data it appears.
-Their [publication schome](https://www.sqa.org.uk/sqa/files_ccc/SQAPublicationScheme.pdf) unchanged from 2015(!) has no reference to OD.
+Their [publication schome](https://www.sqa.org.uk/sqa/files_ccc/SQAPublicationScheme.pdf) is unchanged from 2015(!) has no reference to OD.
 Given the amount of data they posses on school, college and university examinations this is quite incredible.
+Given the furore over marking of the 2020 School Exams, the need for open data and transparency is all the more pressing, I'd suggest.

 __SSSC__ say in their [Open Data Publication Plan and Schedule 2016](https://www.sssc.uk.com/knowledgebase/article/KA-01232/en-us) that they will identify and publish 3 star open data sets by Dec 2016.
 I could find none.

 #### Advisory NDPBs
-No open data found.
+No open data found (Mar 2020).

 - Judicial Appointments Board for Scotland
 - Local Government Boundary Commission for Scotland